-From time to time, the Company is involved in various disputes, claims, liens and litigation matters arising out of the normal course of business.
-While the outcome of these disputes, claims, liens and litigation matters cannot be predicted with certainty, after consulting with legal counsel, management does not believe that the outcome of these matters will have a material adverse effect on the Company's combined financial position, results of operations or cash flows.
+From time to time, the Company may be involved in various disputes, claims, liens and litigation matters arising out of the normal course of business which could result in a material adverse effect on the Company's combined financial position, results of operations or cash flows.
 Liabilities for loss contingencies arising from claims, assessments, litigation, fines and penalties and other sources are recorded when it is probable that a liability has been incurred and the amount of the assessment can be reasonably estimated.
-As of March 31, 2020 and December 31, 2019, the Company had no liabilities recorded for loss contingencies.
+As of June 30, 2020 and December 31, 2019, the Company had no outstanding claims or litigation and had no liabilities recorded for loss contingencies.